Skip to content

 Identify and post bank fees per fee category Is the bank charge (wire fee, ACH origination, FX conversion fee, lockbox fee, account maintenance) mapped to the correct expense GL account?
 Rules Engine Auditor

-Deterministic mapping table per bank + fee code + currency; ASC 305-10-45 + IAS 7 require bank fees as operating cash outflows; SOX 404 control for completeness of fee capture; Big-4 audits cite fee-coding errors as control deficiencies in 30-40% of mid-cap inspections
+Deterministic mapping table per bank, fee code, and currency.
+ASC 305-10-45 and IAS 7 require bank fees to be shown as operating cash outflows, and this is the SOX 404 control for completeness of fee capture.
+Big-4 audits cite fee-coding errors as control deficiencies in 30-40% of mid-cap inspections.

 Decision Record